FanruiC/LinuxSetup/README.md

 sudo apt install libgdal-dev
 ```
 Then we can build and run paraview to read NEK5000 properly.
+> Note that paraview has its own mpiexec binary in ../paraview/bin folder.
 ### code

 ## Issues Fix